Burn Fat With Lunges!

 Here are some tips that will help you to do this exercise in the best way and also maximize the benefits you get from including it in your workout sessions:-

-1. Keep your back straight and avoid leaning forward.
-This would allow you to gain maximum benefit and to avoid injuries.
+Keep your back straight and avoid leaning forward to avoid injuries.

-2. Remember to align your shoulders with your hips throughout the exercise.
+Remember to keep your shoulders in line with your hips throughout the exercise.

 Stay upto date with our latest news and products.